Why Rahul Gandhi will never become PM of India

-Indian National Congress is increasingly being run as a corporate entity where the promoters are letting professional managers run the day to day business.
+Indian National Congress is increasingly being run as a corporate entity where the promoters are letting professional managers run the day to day business, while using games and puzzle for entertainment, all from fun for corporate events online.
 Gandhi family may not be promoters of Congress but they are letting the Manmohans and Chidambarams and Mukherjees run the daily affairs while they pull the strings from behind without any direct responsibility.

 Gandhi family is the glue that binds the Congress together.
 It keeps the egos of mighty leaders in check.
 It works two ways, in one way it fixes a supreme leader so there is no internal power struggle among the bigwigs for the top post and at the same time it removes a kind of glass ceiling and gives every leader an opportunity to aim for highest posts of the country – presidency or prime ministership.

 Rahul Gandhi is inexperienced and naive and that gives comfort to other big leaders which in turn keeps them in Congress and keeps Congress intact.
 When there was no Gandhi at helm, Congress was in disarray and out of power.
 Sonia came and Congress came back to power.
 A party needs leader.
 BJP was disorganised till Modi’s emergence as the top leader.
 Having a single leader boosts morale of the grassroots level workers.
 It gives the party a face.
 Till yesterday it was Sonia Gandhi now its Rahul Gandhi.
 That’s why Congress needs a Gandhi – to be its face.